BenjaminAdams/Swashbuckle-blue/README.md

 * Adding parsing for [MaxLength] and [MinLength], before it only read values from [StringLength] attribute
 * Customize the logo, header title, and page title
 * Night theme for code display
-* Added [SwaggerIgnore] attribute to hide properties from appearing in documentation
+* Added [SwaggerIgnore] attribute to hide properties/controller routes from appearing in documentation

 Seamlessly adds a [Swagger](http://swagger.io/) to WebApi projects!
 Combines ApiExplorer and Swagger/swagger-ui to provide a rich discovery, documentation and playground experience to your API consumers.